splunk-soar-connectors/slackbot/README.md

 [![](img/slack_add_scopes.png)](img/slack_add_scopes.png)

-The three required scopes that need to be explicitly added are shown below.
+The minimum required scopes for the bot to function that are shown below.

+- app_mentions:read
+- channels:history
 - chat:write
+- im:history
 - im:write
 - mpim:write

-Besides these, a few more scopes are required but Slack should automatically add them as required scopes for the app.
-They are shown below for informational purposes:

-- app_mentions:read
-- channels:history
-- im:history

 Next, click on **Install App** in the side bar.
 On that page, click **Install to Workspace**.